“A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.”

 Uplifting music is of course a great way to boost your own mood and open up new perspectives again.

 You can do the same for people around you.
 Put on a really positive song when you are hanging out.
-Or send them an uplifting playlist for Spotify or a similar program.
+Or send them an uplifting playlist for Spotify or a similar service.

 3. Take 30-60 seconds to give a genuine compliment.